gbmhunter/blog/content/electronics/components/diodes/light-emitting-diodes-leds/_index.md

 _Light-emitting diodes_ (LEDs) are electrical components which when provided with voltage and current, emit light.
 Although there are many ways to make light from electricity (hot filaments, lasers, plasma, e.t.c.), by-definition LEDs are built from a basic diode.
 They typically have two electrical connections, just like a standard diode.
 They emit light when forward biased, and block reverse current just like normal diodes (a warning here: some LEDs DO NOT like being reverse biased, please read the datasheet).

-{{% figure src="red-led-5mm-th-diffused.jpg" width="250" caption="A diffused-lens, red, 5mm through-hole LED." %}}
+{{% figure ref="fig-red-led-5mm-th-diffused" src="_assets/red-led-5mm-th-diffused.jpg" width="250px" caption="A diffused-lens, red, 5mm through-hole LED." %}}

 ## Schematic Symbol

 The schematic symbol for a LED looks like a diode symbol, but with arrows added to indicate that it gives of light.
-The schematic symbol for a LED is shown below.
+The schematic symbol for a LED is shown in {{% ref "fig-led-diode-schematic-symbol" %}}.
 As with a normal diode, the anode is on the left, and the cathode on the right.

-{{% figure src="led-diode-schematic-symbol.svg" width="300" caption="Schematic symbol for an LED (light emitting diode)." %}}
+{{% figure ref="fig-led-diode-schematic-symbol" src="_assets/led-diode-schematic-symbol.webp" width="300" caption="Schematic symbol for an LED (light emitting diode)." %}}

-{{% warning %}}
+{{% aside type="warning" %}}
 It's worth pointing out that the LED's schematic symbol looks very similar to a [photodiodes](/electronics/components/diodes/photodiodes/), except the "light arrows" on a photodiode's symbol point inwards.
-{{% /warning %}}
+{{% /aside %}}

 A more positive voltage is needed on the anode w.r.t to the cathode for current to flow through the LED and it emit light.